Welcome to Surrey Adult Learning

 - To provide feedback about your course and our service

 Our commitment to equality is not about treating everyone the same, but recognising and respecting differences and treating each other with fairness and dignity.

-Surrey Adult Learning shows commitment to equality and diversity by:
+Surrey Adult Learning shows commitment to equality, diversity and inclusion by:

 - Building fairness into all that we do.

 - Creating opportunities for adults who would not otherwise be able to participate in adult learning.

 - Listening, responding and working together with our learners to provide learning.

 - Providing services which are accessible to everyone.

 - Positively promoting equality in our activities and communications.

 - Developing learning environments where people are valued and respected.